Incognito Cinema Warriors XP: Cast and characters

 The main protagonist in ICWXP is Commander Rick Wolf (played by series creator Rikk Wolf), a soldier of the fictional military branch CORPS (Command of Reanimate Processing and Suppression) who is trapped in the Cine-A-Sorrow.
 Originally intended as a Concession-Bot, Topsy Bot 5000 (currently voiced by Nick Evens) is the most devious and unruly of the robots.
 Johnny Cylon (voiced by Zach Legler) is an "Usher-Bot" that was in charge of the duties one would expect from the title at Cine-A-Sorrow Theater.
-Flux Namtari (currently voiced by Jason Chaffee) is an Arcade-Bot for an arcade that was never made and suffers from depression and alcoholism due to his lack of purpose at the theater.
+Flux Namtari (currently voiced by Jason Chaffee) is an Arcade-Bot for an arcade that was never made and has depression and alcoholism due to his lack of purpose at the theater.
 Dr. Harrison Blackwood (Originally portrayed by Rob Atwell and later Rikk Wolf) was the main antagonist on ICWXP from Episode 101 until Episode 104, when he is assaulted and removed from his seat of power at Cine-A-Sorrow Theater by Special Agent Jonathan Kincaid.
 Kincaid (Played by Gregory Wyatt Tinnen) is only in episode 104 of the DVD series but he also makes an appearance in ICWXP: The Non-Motion Picture which explains his absence in season two.
 Tinnen was unable to continue with the project due to his work schedule and has stated "Sometimes you have too much fun and the real world has a way of putting a stop to that".
 The current villain of the series is Echelon Marcus (Doug Marshall) who is the leader of a zombie worshiping cult that wants the Cine-A-Sorrow Theater to fulfill their evil prophecies.